 This study showed that food sensitization in the first 6 months was associated with reduced FEV1 in adolescence.
 Our finding that this link is not completely mediated by either subsequent asthma or aeroallergen sensitization is novel and suggests that early food sensitization itself can be used to identify high-risk groups for poor lung health.

+Highlight box

+The role of food-sensitization on lung-function outcomes is unclear

+Food-sensitization <1-year was associated with reduced FEV1, partially mediated by increased risk of asthma.

+Food-sensitization is an early biomarker for adolescent lung-function impairment.

 Key words